Pakistan’s Supreme Court acquitted on Wednesday morning Aasia Noreen, a Christian accused of blasphemy eight years ago.

 The prayer leader said Aasia had confessed to committing blasphemy during an argument with a Muslim woman over a bowl of water.
 The allegations are that Asia made comments during an argument with three Muslim women while they were working in a field in Sheikhupura.
 She was asked to get some water but the other women said she was unfit to touch the water bowl as she was Christian.
 The women later went to the prayer leader to complain.

 She was convicted and sentenced to death in 2010 and has been in jail ever since.

 A right wing political party issued calls to its supporters a day earlier to emerge at morning prayers.
 It asked them to head to the streets in case a protest is called.
 The administration in Sindh has, for one, issued a security alert to law enforcement.

 Police presence was increased at entry and exit points in Islamabad.
 Entry routes to the Red Zone were blocked with containers.
 The police is prepared to seal the Red Zone at a moment’s notice.

 Security at the Supreme Court was also put on high alert, with a heavy presence of Rangers and police both within and outside the Supreme Court.

 Salmaan Taseer & Qadri

 This case is linked to that of Salmaan Taseer, the governor of Punjab, who was killed by his bodyguard Mumtaz Qadri.
 The assassination took place on January 4, 2011 in Islamabad.
-Salmaan Taseer had visited Aasia Bibi in a jail in Lahore and had received her petition for mercy.
+Salmaan Taseer had visited Aasia Noreen in a jail in Lahore and had received her petition for mercy.
 He had called for the blasphemy law to be amended to prevent it being abused.